-The licensee shall clearly identify parts not covered by his licence for decorative anodizing.
-The inspector may seek verification of the type of anodizing by, for example, examining the written agreement between the anodizer and his customer.
+The inspector does not carry out tests on finished products that are not produced to conform with the requirements of these Specifications for decorative anodizing.
+Such parts shall be clearly identified.
+The inspector can seek verification of the type of anodizing by, for example, examining the written agreement between the anodizing plant and its customer.